rounakdatta/computer.setup/README.md

 ```

 #### Support & Info
 This playbook is idempotent.
-Tested to be working on macOS (Linux support WIP).
+Tested to be working on macOS and Arch Linux.

 Capability & support is as:
 - [x] homebrew CLI applications